jstingone/nvi_asthma/README.md

 # nvi_asthma
-Creation of multi-domain index to map vulnerability to adverse asthma outcomes
+Creation of multi-domain index to map vulnerability to adverse asthma outcomes.